5outh/5outh.github.io/Staying organized while executing agile sprints.md

 That's pretty much it for the process.
 Spend some time setting up a new page at the beginning of the sprint, make sure I check my notes every day (which I do as a habit), and try to tick all the boxes.
 It works pretty well.

+One last thing: The iteration template is a living document.
+I can add and remove reminders and notes as needed, which means it is always up-to-date with the most recent version of the process.
+This is essential, since processes rarely stay the same, and what I really need remember and do changes from time to time as well.

 ## The nitty-gritty

 Apart from the in-app process, the actual iteration template itself deserves some attention.
 Here's the doc for my current iteration with sections expanded: